Oxygen Sensor Heater Test -P0141 (1997-2001 2.0L Honda CR-V)

 Circuit Descriptions Of The Downstream Oxygen Sensor -P0141 (1997-2001 2.0L Honda CR-V)

-So in the table below, you'll find a brief description of each of the four wires that connect to the rear O2 sensor.
+In the table below, you’ll find a brief description of each of the four wires connected to the rear O2 sensor.

-The one thing that you need to keep in mind is that the O2 sensor engine wiring harness connector has female terminals.
-While the terminals on the O2 sensor connector itself are male terminals.
+NOTE: One key detail to keep in mind is that the engine wiring harness connector for the O2 sensor has female terminals, while the O2 sensor connector itself has male terminals.

 Downstream Oxygen Sensor -1997 To 2001